SatishJaiswalOZ/Angular4/README.md

 2. Date picker has minor issue in responsive **

-3. At some place in UI, templates/components can be created to reuse the same.

 KNOWN ISSUES IN EXTERNAL PLUGINS:

 ** .ng2-datepicker plugin has size issue of it's Input type due to which it's not responsive.
 If deliberately style=\"width:100%\"  \n is placed at line 1637 of node_modules\ng2-date-picker then it works.
 I'll check this later to solve if app component level workaround can be done.